-Sarita Ranchod and Sonja Boezak, co-founders of under the rainbow, have been collaborating professionally for almost 20 years.
+Sarita Ranchod and Sonja Boezak, co-founders of under the rainbow, have been collaborating professionally for 20 years.

 We use our complementary skills to advance socio-economic and gender justice at global, regional, national and local levels.
 This includes collaborations to address persistent inequalities, and advance the social inclusion of marginalised groups.
 We do the work we do to contribute to creating a more just, equitable, global order.
 We believe another world is possible, and that inequality is not inevitable.

 We value imagination and creativity as powerful strategic tools for creating a better world, and strive to engage holistically in everything we do.

 Sarita has 25 years of international experience working at the intersections of women's and girls' rights and empowerment, persistent inequalities and social justice.

 She provides technical assistance and strategy and policy advice; supports movement-building; facilitates strategic processes; designs and implements capacity-strengthening initiatives; undertakes evaluations, assessments, and reviews; and offers specialist research, writing and editing services.